All of our content is written by humans, not robots. Learn More

 How to Choose a VPN for Safe Torrenting

-Below are the features you want look for in a VPN for torrenting:
+Here are a few features you should look for in a VPN for torrenting:

 • Security: You want a VPN with strong encryption protocols (AES-256 bit is the gold standard).

-• A kill switch: A kill switch will close out of all applications and browning activity in the unlikely event that your VPN fails.
+• A kill switch: A kill switch will close out all applications and browsing activity in the unlikely event that your VPN fails.

 A VPN kill switch disables your internet access when the VPN connection drops.